-Cynthia Barkley: Dr. Barkley earned her B.A. in Psychology from CSUEB in 1994 and her M.A.
-(1997) and her Ph.D. at U.C.
-Berkeley (2002).
+Cynthia Barkley: B.A., 1994, California State University, Hayward; Ph.D., 2002, UC Berkeley.
 At Berkeley, her research focused on the comparative study of spatial memory in rodents, specifically the role of sexual selection and natural selection on the evolution of spatial behavior.
 She is currently studying sex differences in spatial memory in humans.
 She enjoys teaching introductory psychology, conditioning and learning, physiological psychology, comparative psychology and research methods.
 Her time away from the University is spent teaching science at her children's elementary school.

 Gretchen Reevy: received her B.A. from the University of North Carolina, Chapel Hill, and her Ph.D. from U.C.
 Berkeley.
 Her main areas of interest are in personality and social psychology.
 Her research focuses on individual and group differences in social support experiences and on the relationships between personality, social support, and stress.
 Along with Alan Monat and Richard S. Lazarus, she has co-edited a textbook entitled The Praeger Handbook on Stress and Coping.
 She is currently working on a new book, The Encyclopedia of Emotion.
 Her course specialties include Theories of Personality, Psychology of Personality, Stress and Coping, and Psychological Tests.
 Her interests outside of academe include running, swimming, and her pet cats, Cleo and Max.

-Steven Ross: received his B.A. from the University of California, Santa Barbara in 1972, his M.S. from CSUH (Educational Psychology, Counseling Psychology) in 1979, and his Ph.D. from the Professional School of Psychology (Clinical), San Francisco in 1986.
+Steven Ross: B.A., 1972, UC Santa Barbara; M.S., 1979, California State University, Hayward; Ph.D.
+1986, The Professional School of Psychology, San Francisco.
 Dr. Ross is a clinical psychologist in private practice in San Ramon and Oakland.
 He began private practice in 1980 as an MFCC, and has been licensed as a psychologist since 1990, after finishing his Ph.D.
 His area of specialty is working with clients with depression, anxiety, substance abuse, and marital issues.
 His areas of special personal/professional interest include techniques to build self-esteem, enhance communication skills, facilitate conflict resolution and anger management.
 Dr. Ross is very sports minded, athletic, and quite interested in fitness and its relationship to emotional health.